Live2Create Leadership Academy

 "Who am I, what was I made to create, and how does my story become something the world needs?"

 Students produce their Origin Story Project — a multi-modal self-portrait of identity, gifts, and vision.
-Grade 6 creates an illustrated Story Map with a personal narrative.
-Grade 9 builds a full Origin Story Deck with a leadership track proposal and public presentation.
+Younger middle schoolers create an illustrated Story Map with a personal narrative and short cohort presentation.
+Older middle schoolers build a fuller Origin Story portfolio with a leadership track proposal and extended presentation with Q&A.

 Project: Origin StoryPersonal NarrativeShowcase: Oct 9